JessRm04/JessRm04/README.md

 ## About me :octocat:

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=DC42CE&center=true&multiline=true&width=435&lines=Hello+World!+It's+Jess!;FullStack+Developer+and+React+Lover)](https://git.io/typing-svg)
-- 🌱 I’m currently learning JavaScript, React, PhP, MySQL, SQL, and Laravel
+- 🌱 I’m currently getting better at React and Laravel
+- ⚡Also learning data science with SQL, Python and Mongo db
-- 👯 I’m looking to collaborate on any project education/social related
+- 👯 I’m looking to collaborate on any project education / social related
 - ✨ I am also interested in UX/UI
 - 📫 You can reach me at my 👉 [LinkedIn](https://www.linkedin.com/in/jessica-rios-maneiro/)
 - ⚡ Fun fact: Not knowing I'd learn web development at some point of my life, I worked A LOT bringing people closer to technology, as I always have trusted in tech to solve real life problems.